Special actions | RS Cloud

 For help with Windows arguments, search for "command line switches" on https://docs.microsoft.com/en-us/.

-If you check the Confirm box, then users will be prompted to confirm that they want to run this special action before it will execute.
+7. Select the Confirm checkbox to prompt users to confirm that they want to run this special action before it will execute.
 Otherwise, selecting the custom special action from the menu during a session will cause that special action to run immediately.

 Special actions settings